zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 14. Use `/fix` to correct issues
 15. **Goal**: All tests passing, 80%+ coverage

-### Part B: Test Coverage Analysis
+### Part B: Create a Test Agent for Coverage Analysis
+1. Create a test agent.
+   - Select Cog -> Custom Agents -> + Create new custom agent -> .github\agents
+   - Name it: test
+   - Copy and paste the content from test-agent.md into the new agent.md file.
+2. Save the agent file.

+### Part C: Test Coverage Analysis
-1. Create New Chat and close all tabs.
+1. Create New Agent Chat and close all tabs.
 Ask: `@workspace Which routes in app.py lack test coverage?`
 2. Review the list of untested routes
-3. For each untested route:
-   - Highlight the route in `server/app.py` such as get_dogs()
+3. Highlight the get_dogs route in `server/app.py`
-   - Use `/tests` command
-   - Prompt to add edge cases, boundaries, and constraints in the tests created.
-   - Copy generated tests to `server/test_app.py`
+4. Select **test** agent created in Part B
+5. Prompt: `Create tests for the #selection`
+6. Repeat steps 3-5 for get_dog route.
+7. Review and accept the generated tests in `test_app.py`
-4. Run tests in terminal: `cd server && python -m pytest test_app.py -v`
+8. Verify all tests pass with `cd server && python -m pytest test_app.py -v` **Reflection**: How did the test agent help identify test scenarios?
-5. If tests fail, highlight the failing test
-6. Use `/fix` to correct issues
-7. **Goal**: All tests passing, 80%+ coverage

-### Part C: Generate Test Data (Optional)
+### Part D: Generate Test Data
 1. Create New Chat and close all tabs.
-Ask: `Create realistic test fixtures for dog data following the Dog model schema`
+Ask: `@workspace Create realistic test fixtures for dog data following the Dog model schema`
 2. Use Agent.
-Prompt: create a test_fixtures.py file in the same directory as test_app.py
+Prompt: `create a test_fixtures.py file in the same directory as test_app.py`
 3. Use Agent.
-Prompt: refactor #file:test_app.py to use #file:test_fixtures.py for consistency
+Prompt: `refactor #file:test_app.py to use #file:test_fixtures.py for testing`
-4. Again verify all tests pass with `cd server && python -m pytest test_app.py -v`
+4. Manually verify all tests pass with `cd server && python -m pytest test_app.py -v`
 5. Use `/fix` if any tests fail
 ---